Great Northern Route 4: Western Montana and Northern Idaho

 Distance Unit:

-While generally north of the route Lewis & Clark took, the Great Northern tracks were occasionally in proximity and served as a convenient means for early travelers to visit locations associated with the pioneering 1803-06 Expedition.
+While generally north of the route Lewis & Clark and the Corps of Discovery took, the Great Northern tracks were occasionally in proximity and served as a convenient means for early travelers to visit locations associated with the pioneering 1803-06 Expedition.
 In 1925 and 1926, the Great Northern Railway conducted tours that unveiled several monuments to commemorate important people, places and events along the route.

 This leg covers the western part of Montana and into Idaho during this centennial era.
 Consult additional Great Northern Route itineraries to continue travel east and west of this area.